rsr-at-mindtwin/2024Masks/README.md

 OPEN WAGERS:

-	Surviving China = Power wager (Now is the time to remind me)
+	Surviving China = Power wager part 2

 OPEN THREADS:

+	Where is Robert Huston?
 	Why was our friend Jackson obsessed with the Carlyle Expedition?
 Roger Carlyle and the others appear to have made a bargain with the Black Pharoah to become gods by doing ... something.
 	Who is the (undying) glamorous woman who appears to be Zahra?
 	Ho Fang - He's dangerous, but what was he doing with Gavigan and al-Shakti and the Zahra-thing?